Erica Schultz

 Erica Schultz (born June 29, 1977) is an Inkpot Award winning, American comic book writer, letterer, and editor.
 She is the first woman to write a Spawn comic, and is best known for her writing work at Marvel on titles like Daredevil, X-23, and Hallows' Eve.

 Career

 Art and design

 Schultz worked as an art director at an advertising agency in New York City, and then started working at Neal Adams' Continuity Studios.
-Originally she was an animator on Marvel's Astonishing X-Men motion comic, but continued doing art and design work, including inking and coloring on books such as Batman: Odyssey, The First X-Men, The Coming of the Supermen, and Blood.
+Originally she was an animator on Marvel Comics's Astonishing X-Men motion comic, but continued doing art and design work, including inking and coloring on books such as Batman: Odyssey, The First X-Men, The Coming of the Supermen, and Blood.

 Schultz has also served as a letterer on multiple comic books, including Neal Adams' "Batman Zombie" in DC's Batman: Black and White #1, Alan Moore's "Big Nemo" and Garth Ennis' "Red Horse" for Electricomics, and she lettered the entire Swords of Sorrow series.
 Schultz lettered Dynamite's Red Sonja, Dejah Thoris, and Vampirella titles in 2016.
 In April 2019, Schultz was announced as lettering instructor for Comics Experience.